superbeppe98/cisco-introduction-to-iot/6_Educational_and_Business_Opportunities.md

 ## 6.1.3 The Evolving Job Market

--The IoT is changing the job market.
+- The IoT is changing the job market.
 Traditional jobs are being replaced with jobs that are designed to embrace this new world and all it offers
 - In IT, opportunities may be specific to edge computing, developing new processes, or a specialization in a discipline that has not yet been realized.
 These jobs reflect skills spanning multiple disciplines that include computer science, computer engineering (a blend of computer science and electrical engineering), and software engineering in the following areas:
     - Artificial Intelligence
     - Application Development